comment-anything/requirements/drafts/current.md

 **Server**

 A program which waits for a request then performs some service for the requester and which runs on a computer other than the one on which the requestor/client runs.
 [7] The Server used by Comment anywhere is an HTTP server because it processes HTTP requests on the Internet.

+**User**

+Anyone that has the browser extention installed on a browser, low level access to the program only able to comment, reply to comments and be premoted to a moderator global moderator or admin or banned by moderators and administrators either entirely or on a spacific domain.

 **User Interface**